hiveot/hub/cmd/tm2go/README.md

  -f, --force
     Force generating new API code even if it is newer --outdir "../api"
-    Set the output directory to store the api code, relative to the TD sourcefile.
+    Set the output directory to store the api code, relative to the TM/TD sourcefile.
  ```

 This generates API source files in the output directory.
 The filenames consist of the